sagaripte/Quanta/README.md

 1. Deleting Rows is Not Supported
 * **Why?** Quanta is optimized for append-only writes, similar to how columnar databases work.
 * **Workaround:** If you need to "delete" a row, consider marking it as inactive using a status column (e.g., deleted = true) and filtering on deleted = false.
-2. Filtering on Fact Columns is Not Supported 🚫
+2. Filtering on Fact Columns is Not Supporte
 * **Why?** Fact columns store raw numerical data without indexing, making direct filtering inefficient.
-3. Partial Text Search is Not Supported 🚫
+3. Partial Text Search is Not Supported
 * **Why?** Quanta uses dictionary encoding for string storage, meaning it stores only exact matches.
 * **Workaround:** Fetch all unique labels in a column and query for the specific ones you are interested in.